sarthakv162/Vehicle-Detection-and-analysis/README.md

-# Vehicle and Object Detection Project
+# Vehicle Detection and analysis

 This repository contains implementations of various object detection and vehicle detection models evaluated on a custom traffic dataset.
 Models range from lightweight two-stage detectors to modern CNN and transformer-based architectures, as well as a self-supervised pretraining pipeline.